 Living and working in a rural coastal village, a few hours from Mombasa, you will gain an understanding of everyday life with the friendly locals, away from the hotel lined beaches and luxury safari camps; you’ll have the chance to make a meaningful impact on the community, becoming a genuinely valued member of the village when you volunteer in Kenya with the AV team.
 We’ll work with you to help you choose your volunteer activities.

 5 to 16 weeks

 Self catered AV houses with other volunteers; shop in the markets and cook your own food.

 From living like a local within a village to community work through local schools, an education centre and community centre, your time on our Kenya volunteer program will be well-spent to make sure you have a positive impact in the surrounding villages.
-Painting, building, renovating, feeding programs, clinics, fresh water, libraries and groups for girls – just a few of the activities you’ll be supporting.
+Painting, building, renovating, feeding programs, clinics, libraries and groups for girls – just a few of the activities you may support.

 Through a variety of volunteer activities you will be able to help children with English and other core subjects on our volunteer program in Kenya.

 While volunteering in Kenya you’ll assist with PE lessons and after-school sports clubs within the local community.

 Let your imagine run free with after-school clubs and sessions at the local schools and education centre for lots of extra-curricular subjects to make the most of your volunteer program.

 Our volunteers often enjoy many community celebrations from weddings to supporting the local football team at matches.
 Make the most of your time on our volunteer program by getting stuck in to an all-round experience in Kenya.

 Strike a good balance of volunteering and adventure.
 Spend your weekends exploring all that Kenya has to offer – beaches, safari and trekking!